SeanWeber/ccmas-imgen/docs/source/setup.rst

 Running the Application
 -----------------------

 The application is started by running `main.py` that can be found in the `src` folder.
-Currently, it does not need any arguments because all the settings are being set in the code.
+It supports the following command line arguments:

+* --target `path/to/target/image.png`
+* --inspire `path/to/inspiration/folder`
+* --output `folder/for/output`
+* --port `port/for/creamas`
+* --agents `Number of agents`
+* --steps `Number of steps in simulation`

 .. code-block:: bash

 	(venv) ~/ccmas-imgen$ cd src
-	(venv) ~/ccmas-imgen/src$ python main.py
+	(venv) ~/ccmas-imgen/src$ python main.py \
+		/../media/starring-night.png \
+		/../inspiration \
+		/../output \
+		5555 \
+		5 \
+		10000

 After executing the code above, the simulation is started.
-When it is finished, the final generated image is displayed.
+Each agent is given a random image from the inspiring folder.
+When the simulation is finished, the final generated image is stored in the output folder.